 The Treasure Valley Shade Tree Project is a partnership between the Treasure Valley Canopy Network, Idaho Power Company, Idaho Department of Lands and Arbor Day Foundation's Energy Saving Trees Program.

-This project, funded by the US Forest Service, is targeted at providing shade trees to residential homeowners to be planted for energy conservation.
+This project is targeted at providing shade trees to residential homeowners to be planted for energy conservation.

 Planting a shade tree to the West of a Treasure Valley home can result in up to 15% reduction in summer cooling costs.

-In collaboration with several local municipalities, the project started in Fall of 2013 and has provided over 7,500 shade trees to residents throughout the region.
+In collaboration with several local municipalities and public and private partners, the project started in Fall of 2013 and to-date has provided over 11,300 shade trees to residents throughout the Treasure Valley and the Magic Valley.

 Treasure Valley Shade Tree Resources